 Spruce trees fall into the Picea family.
 Here are some of the most popular types of picea bonsai trees.

-Some other cultivars to consider include:
+Some other cultivars of the Norway spruce bonsai tree to consider include:

 - P. abies ‘Pumila’